sedemmler/WagerBrain/README.md

 # WagerBrain
-A package containing the essential math required for sports betting and gambling.
+A package containing the essential math and tools required for sports betting and gambling.

 **Phase 1 (_in progress_):**
  - Convert Odds between American, Decimal, Fractional